jharwell/sierra/docs/src/user-guide/examples.rst

 Usage By Example
 ================

-This page contains annotated ``sierra-cli`` invocations to help you craft your own.
+This page contains annotated ``sierra`` invocations to help you craft your own.
 All examples use project plugins from the SIERRA sample project:
 :xref:`SIERRA_SAMPLE_PROJECT`.
 See :doc:`../getting-started/trial` or
 :doc:`../getting-started/setup` for how to set up that repository.